 WANDERING IN AN INFINITE MAZE

-This series began around 2017 and is still ongoing.
+This series of arcades and arches post-modern concrete architectural sculptures began around 2017 and is still ongoing.
 I keep telling myself it’s time to move on to other things, but somehow I always come back.
 Looks like I’m an addict.

 Back in my Arch School days, I wouldn’t have dared to pull out one of these arches.
 It would have been labelled as “Post-modern,” the mortal enemy of the Dominant and All-powerful Modern chapel.